maelacecile/Modular-Arithmetics/README.md

 - The Chinese Remainder Theorem (CRT)
 - RSA encryption and decryption

-Each section contains code examples, explanations, and screenshots of the process.
+Each section contains code examples, explanations, and outputs of the process.